MinhasKamal/CuteVirusCollection/README.md

 They will instantly snatch control from you.
 Then will sicken your high-end PC by overflowing the RAM & overwhelming the processor.
 And you will see your computer groaning till it crashes.
 Believe me, viruses were never so lovely before.

+Computer is a very complex machine.
+You just have to break one support to crash the whole structure.
+It can be done in many ways- overloading the processor, overflowing the RAM, flooding the hard-disk, occupying input/output system or any other resource, and erasing essential software (like- operating system).
+Follow the [Cute Rank](#cute-rank) for getting a categorical view of the project.
+Programs are categorized according to their danger level.

 ## Cute Rank

 ### Level-1: Banana